-Once we had left a car next to the Drovers Arms we slowly made our way back on the frost encrusted road to the high point where a track gave access to Clepyn Melyn, which according to the map is the highest point of Mynydd Epynt.
+Once we had left a car next to the Drovers Arms we slowly made our way back on the frost encrusted road to the high point where a track gave access to Mynydd Epynt, which according to the map is the highest point of the hill range.

 It was good to be on this hill range again as I’d only been on the land that is out of bounds once before, and that was a number of years ago on four of the north-easterly hills with two being within the Danger Area.